Jasiel-Stark8/semblance_halo/README.md

 Any opportunity to be part of a greater team will be a boost to enforce my learning prowess

 ## Progress Report:
-Currenlty increased the dataset to 8gb worth of CSV data on covid, across many scenarios and demographics \
+Currenlty increased the dataset to 8gb worth of CSV data on covid, across many scenarios and demographics.
+Data quantity should be in excess of 10~50 Million entries \
 Trying to add them so the model can learnin through that pipeline. \
 Current issue being faced is how to run my model on the cuda GPU on kaggle \
 The current updated file is on kaggle and I will update this repo tonight, any contributions are welcome \